Transport in Swindon: Today

-First Great Western operate Swindon railway station and the majority of services passing through the town; the company's headquarters are located in Milford Street.

-The frequent trains to London (51 minutes journey time) and Bristol (37 minutes journey time via Bath) on the Great Western Main Line have contributed to a large number of commuters moving to the town.
+The frequent trains to London (51 minutes journey time) and Bristol (37 minutes via Bath) on the Great Western Main Line are used by commuters.
+These services, and Swindon station, are operated by Great Western Railway, a FirstGroup company.

 The Golden Valley Line to Cheltenham Spa was reduced to a single track in 1968 but the second track was reinstated in 2014.
 This increased capacity and removed bottlenecks to enable further growth of the Swindon conurbation.

-Swindon is well served by long-distance railway lines but lacks any suburban rail services.
-Swindon railway station is the only national rail station within the town or the surrounding borough.
-Those who wish to travel into the town centre from the suburbs must use either local bus services or private transport.
-The only other railway stations in the borough are on the Swindon and Cricklade Railway.
-It operates on a small section of the former Midland and South Western Junction Railway route for enthusiasts and tourists, running Steam Trains between Blunsdon railway station and Hayes Knoll railway station.
+Swindon is well served by long-distance railway lines but has no suburban rail services.
+Swindon station is the only national rail station within the town or the surrounding borough.
+Those who wish to travel into the town centre from the suburbs must use local bus services or private transport.
+The Swindon and Cricklade Railway, which operates on a small section of the former Midland and South Western Junction Railway route for enthusiasts and tourists, runs steam-hauled trains between Blunsdon station and Hayes Knoll.